stepnem/draft-ietf-dnsop-generalized-notify/draft-thomassen-dnsop-generalized-dns-notifications.md

 # Costs and Dangers of Slow Convergence

-RFC 1996 introduced the concept of a DNS Notify message which was used to improve the convergence time for secondary servers when a DNS zone had been updated in the primary.
+{{!RFC1996}} introduced the concept of a DNS Notify message which was used to improve the convergence time for secondary servers when a DNS zone had been updated in the primary.
 The basic idea was to augment the traditional “pull” mechanism (a periodic SOA query) with a “push”